dogoyaro/yamen-io/data/authors/default.md

 github: https://github.com/dogoyaro
 ---

-I am working on interesting challenges bringing humane automation to enterprise software as a part of the [Matterway](http://www.matterway.io) team.
+I am working on interesting challenges related to bringing humane automation to enterprise software as a part of the [Matterway](http://www.matterway.io) team.

 Nevertheless, I am passionate about sport, photography, and a growing list of other interests I barely have the time for.